brotkrueml/typo3-matomo-integration/Documentation/Configuration/Index.rst

    Default: *disabled*

+Tag Manager: Container ID
+   If using the `Matomo Tag Manager`_ enter in this field the container ID.
+   When no value is given the tag manager code is not embedded into the web page.

+   Default: *empty string*

 .. note::
-   If you miss an option you can file a `feature request`_.
+   If you miss an option please file a `feature request`_.
 For more complex actions you can use :ref:`psr14-events` to add the necessary calls to the JavaScript tracking code.